 Recent publications in epigraphy

-- (in press) 'Two Latin Inscriptions from Ephesos in the Ashmolean Museum', in Brill Studies in Greek and Roman Epigraphy, eds C. Norena, N. Papzarkados (A.E.
+- (2019) 'Two Latin Inscriptions from Ephesos in the Ashmolean Museum', in From Document to History: Epigraphic Insights into the Greco-Roman World, eds C. Norena, N. Papzarkados (Brill, Leiden) 431-54 (A.E.
 Cooley)

 - (2018) ‘Latin inscriptions in the Ashmolean Museum, Oxford’, ZPE 205: 253-67 (A.E.
 Cooley)